PHY.K02UF Molecular and Solid State Physics

 Drawing Wigner-Seitz Cells

-To draw a Wigner-Seitz cell, first the Bravais lattice vectors must be constructed from the primitive lattice vectors.
-The Bravais lattice vectors are, $\vec{R}_{hkl}=h\vec{a}_1+k\vec{a}_2+l\vec{a}_3$, where $\vec{a}_1,\,\vec{a}_2,\,\vec{a}_3$ are the primitive lattice vectors and $h,\,k$ and $l$ are integers.
+In three dimensions, there are 14 Bravais lattices.
+To draw a Wigner-Seitz cells of these Bravais lattices, first the Bravais lattice vectors must be constructed from the primitive lattice vectors.
+The Bravais lattice vectors are, $\vec{T}_{hkl}=h\vec{a}_1+k\vec{a}_2+l\vec{a}_3$, where $\vec{a}_1,\,\vec{a}_2,\,\vec{a}_3$ are the primitive lattice vectors and $h,\,k$ and $l$ are integers.
+If $h$, $k$, and $l$ are restricted to the values 1, 0, and -1; there are 26 Bravais lattice points around the point at 0,0,0 to consider.

 The Bravais lattice vectors are,

-A plane normal to each Bravais lattice vector is drawn that passes through $\vec{R}_{hkl}/2$.
+A plane normal to each Bravais lattice vector is drawn that passes through $\vec{T}_{hkl}/2$.
 All of the points that can be reached from the origin without crossing any of these planes is in the Wigner-Seitz cell.
+Before we continue, there is a brief review of how you find the intersection point of three planes.

 A brief review of vectors and planes